PaulApivat/paulapivat/content/post/coingecko-api/index.md

 ## Conclusion

-There are other detailed operations required to get a final `coin_data_ids` table that is described in the project [README](https://github.com/PaulApivat/RAG/tree/main/coingecko).
-In summary we went over an end-to-end process of explorating data from an external API (CoinGecko).
-Then we modelled the data before implementing a light-weight ELT process.
-The physical data model and sharable SQLite files enable communication between data, product and engineering teams and this can serve as a starting point for implementing production-ready data pipelines.
+The comprehensive steps needed to produce the final `coin_data_ids` table are detailed in the project [README](https://github.com/PaulApivat/RAG/tree/main/coingecko).
+In summary, this document covers the entire process from extracting data from an external API (CoinGecko) to modeling the data, followed by implementing a lightweight ELT process.
+The physical data model and the shareable SQLite files facilitate seamless communication among data, product, and engineering teams.
+This can serve as a starting point for implementing production-ready data pipelines.